 - trapping a partner at home or preventing them from leaving

 - threatening to hurt children, pets, or other members of a partner’s family

 - trying to isolate a partner from their family or friends

-- destruction of a partner’s property
+- destroying a partner’s property

 - making accusations of cheating

-- jealousy of outside relationships
+- being jealous of outside relationships

 - serially cheating on a partner and then blaming them for the behavior